 What you can do

-- Write down your key personal information, especially events or experiences — even in your distant past — that have made you feel intense fear, helplessness or horror.
+- Key personal information, especially events or experiences — even in your distant past — that have made you feel intense fear, helplessness or horror.
 It will help your doctor to know if there are memories you can't directly access without feeling an overwhelming need to push them out of your mind.

-- Take a trusted family member or friend along, if possible.
-Sometimes it can be difficult to soak up all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Take a trusted family member or friend along, if possible.
+Sometimes it can be difficult to remember all the information provided to you.

 - What do you believe is causing my symptoms?